 Getting to Fuente de Piedra is very easy from Malaga.
 By car, it takes less than an hour to drive the 75 kilometres to Fuente de Piedra, as most of the journey is on the high-speed motorway.

 If you are using public transport, there are regular Alsa buses that connect Malaga Bus Station to Fuente de Piedra.
 The destination is in town, which is 2 kilometres away from the lagoon’s visitor centre.
-A one-way bus ticket to Fuente de Piedra costs 8 euros booked in advanced on the Alsa website.
+A one-way bus ticket to Fuente de Piedra costs 8 euros booked in advance on the Alsa website.

 Where to Park in Fuente de Piedra